Dextromethorphan/bupropion

-Dextromethorphan/bupropion (DXM/BUP), sold under the brand name Auvelity, is a combination medication for the treatment of major depressive disorder (MDD).
+Dextromethorphan/bupropion, sold under the brand name Auvelity, is a combination medication for the treatment of major depressive disorder (MDD) and agitation associated with dementia due to Alzheimer's disease.
 Its active components are dextromethorphan (DXM) and bupropion.
-Patients who stayed on the medication had an average of 11% greater reduction in depressive symptoms than placebo in an FDA approval trial.
 It is taken as a tablet by mouth.

 Side effects of dextromethorphan/bupropion include dizziness, headache, diarrhea, somnolence, dry mouth, sexual dysfunction, and hyperhidrosis, among others.
 The mechanism of action of dextromethorphan/bupropion in the treatment of depression is unknown.

 Dextromethorphan/bupropion was developed by Axsome Therapeutics and was approved for the treatment of major depressive disorder in the United States in August 2022.

 Medical uses

 Depression

 Antidepressant efficacy of dextromethorphan/bupropion (Auvelity) versus placebo in the GEMINI clinical trial.
 The scores shown are the mean total depression scores on the MADRS over 6 weeks.
 Only 124/156 patients completed 6 weeks of Auvelity while 150/162 patients completed 6 weeks of placebo, consistent with a high rate of adverse reactions.

 Dextromethorphan/bupropion is approved for the treatment of major depressive disorder.
 Dextromethorphan and bupropion have both individually been reported to be effective for the treatment of this condition.
 The effect size of bupropion alone relative to placebo for depression is small, whereas only limited evidence exists for dextromethorphan alone.
 The combination was approved in the US on the basis of two regulatory clinical trials.

 In Study 1 (GEMINI), a six-week randomized controlled trial of dextromethorphan/bupropion versus placebo in people with major depressive disorder, scores on the Montgomery–Åsberg Depression Rating Scale (MADRS)—a scale with a range of 0 to 60 points—decreased with dextromethorphan/bupropion by 15.9 points from a baseline score of 33.6 points (an approximate 47% reduction) and decreased with placebo by 12.1 points from a baseline score of 33.2 points (an approximate 36% reduction).
 This resulted in a least-squares mean difference in reduction of depression scores between dextromethorphan/bupropion and placebo of 3.9 points, with the placebo group showing approximately 76% of the improvement in depression scores as the dextromethorphan/bupropion group and with depression scores at baseline improving overall about 11% more with the medication than with placebo.
 In antidepressant trials of six to eight weeks duration recorded in the Food and Drug Administration (FDA) database, the average difference from placebo with other antidepressants was 2.5 points.
 The mean improvement in scores with dextromethorphan/bupropion was statistically significant but not clinically significant relative to placebo at all assessed timepoints including at the end of week 1, although at the end of the study some patients did have clinically significant improvement.